What Is the Role of Data In Procurement? - Veridion

 What sets Veridion apart is the combination of speed and precision it brings to the table.

-When you seek to align your suppliers with your unique business goals, Veridion’s complex search API empowers you to set criteria that matter most to your organization.
+When you seek to align your suppliers with your unique business goals, Veridion’s company search service empowers you to set criteria that matter most to your organization.

 For example, you can identify suppliers that meet your environmental, social, and governance (ESG) objectives, ensuring you find the best match.